Bob Quinn (baseball, born 1870)

 James Aloysius Robert Quinn (February 14, 1870 – March 12, 1954), often referred to as J. A. Robert Quinn, was an American executive in Major League Baseball who became renowned for his management of four different franchises.

 Career

 Born in Columbus, Ohio, Quinn was a catcher in minor league baseball during the 1890s, also managing some of the teams for which he played.
 From 1902 to 1917, he served as general manager of the Columbus Senators in the American Association; he was also among the founders of that league.
-In 1908, he founded and was president of the Ohio State League, a Class D minor league which began operation as a six team league with teams located in Central/Southern Ohio.
+In 1908, he founded and was president of the Ohio State League, a Class D minor league (equivalent to a Rookie-level league today) which began operation as a six team league with teams located in Central/Southern Ohio.
 He became general manager of the St. Louis Browns from 1917 to 1922, developing the perennially poor team into one which lost the 1922 American League pennant by a single game.